 - Don’t hesitate to reach out because you think that your feelings are not important.
 They are.

 - Do one thing each day that you enjoy.
 Even if its really small, do one thing.
-If your life becomes a means of constantly trying to improve, constantly trying to do the hard things you will lose connection with the fun things.
+If your life becomes a means of constantly trying to improve, you will lose connection with the fun things.
 The stuff that doesn’t completely exhaust you.
 Enjoyment is so important.